segmentio/action-destinations/README.md

 Refer [here](./docs/testing.md) for more information about testing your destination actions.

+## Debugging

+Pass the node flag `--inspect` when you run the local server, and then you can attach a debugger from your IDE.

 ### Configuring

 Action destinations are configured using a single Destination setting (`subscriptions`) that should contain a JSON blob of all subscriptions for the destination.
 The format should look like this: